 The first step to becoming a CNS involves gaining experience as a registered nurse.
-To earn your RN license, you must graduate from a nursing program approved by your state board of nursing.
-This can be either a bachelor’s or associate degree.
-After completing your degree program, you must pass the NCLEX-RN.
+To earn an RN license, a potential nurse must graduate from an accredited nursing program.
+This can be either a Bachelor of Science in Nursing (BSN) or an Associate Degree in Nursing (ADN).
+After the completion of a degree program, a graduate must pass the NCLEX-RN.

-After you gain some experience as an RN, you need to earn at least a Master of Science in Nursing degree.
+After a nurse gains some experience as an RN, they need to earn at least a Master of Science in Nursing (MSN) degree.
 This degree should emphasize a specific clinical nurse specialist track.

-Following graduation, you are required to get CNS certified.
-You can choose many different certifications that are administered by the American Nurses Credentialing Center (ANCC).
+Following graduation, a nurse is required to get CNS certified.
+There are many different certifications that are administered by the American Nurses Credentialing Center (ANCC).
 Certifications need to be reviewed every couple of years.

 [ Looking for more support?
 Get free, personalized career guidance from experienced RNs. ]